-The Wheaton Wings Soccer club is dedicated to developing soccer players both mentally and physically in a community-based, competitive environment preparing them for high school play and beyond.
+The Wheaton Wings Soccer club is dedicated to developing soccer players both mentally and physically in a community-based, competitive environment preparing them to reach the next level.
 Our focus is on the player as a whole, encouraging sportsmanship and teamwork, developing leadership skills and individual athletic skills in a fun but competitive environment.
 Wheaton Wings teams are trained and coached by the Future Pros professional training company.
 The Wings will field U9 to U13 girl’s teams to compete in the Illinois Women’s Soccer League (IWSL) and U8 to U14 boy’s teams to compete in the Young Sportsmen’s Soccer League (YSSL).

 All Wheaton Wings teams have first priority on soccer field space for practices and games.
 Wheaton Wings players practice close to home and at times can even ride their bike to practice depending on where they live.
 If fields close due to poor conditions, indoor space will be offered to Wheaton Wings teams to train when it is available.